 Augment the G.I.
-Bill: to require enhanced oversight of the Veteran's Administration bureaucracy, increased opportunity for rehabilitation and medical services, and as a temporary measure to reduce the glut of bank-owned real estate, increase the government's down payment for veterans purchasing homes to fifty percent of the purchase price.read more
+Bill: to require enhanced oversight of the Veteran's Administration bureaucracy, increased opportunity for rehabilitation and medical services, and reduce the glut of bank and hedge fund owned real estate by increasing the government's down payment for veterans purchasing homes to fifty percent of the purchase price.read more

 Lowering taxes at least ten percent across the board, notwithstanding preserving taxes necessary for essential public services, can ensure an economic recovery that will endure.